vita-student-projects/2DCarPoseEstimation-Group57/README.md

 AP and AR are in range from 0 to 1, where a higher value indicates better performance.

- - We used also the Mean Pixel Error and Detection Rate to choose the best model.
+ - We also used the Mean Pixel Error and Detection Rate to choose the best model, which both have to do with the amount of cars detected in an image and the error between a found keypoint and its real position.